IBM-Cloud/DevOps-Services-Docs/docs/git/index.md

 <a name="link_commit"></a>
 ### Link a commit to a work item
 If you work in a project that uses a Git repo on Bluemix, you can link a commit to a Track & Plan work item.
+If your repo is hosted on GitHub, you can link your commits to work items when you push, but first, [you must configure it on GitHub][7].

 1. When you write your Git commit message, specify a work item in this format: *work item keyword number*.
  * For example, if you type `Implements story 32`, you link the commit to story item 32.
  * Valid work item keywords: `adoption item, bug, defect, epic, impediment, item, retrospective, story, task, track build item,` and `work item`.
 2. Push the commit.
 A linked commit is shown on the work item's **LINKS** tab.

-**Tip:** If your repo is hosted on GitHub, you can link your commits to work items when you push, but first, [you must configure it on GitHub][7].

 If you push a commit and want to link it to work items later, you can link them on the Git Log page.